0nix/ggj21/twine/evidence_questioning.md

 You explain that the surveillance feed captured Nadine Leitzka hurriedly putting away a suitcase you opened to investigate.
 It's safe to assume that the she seeks to hide the objects in it and this is the most notable.
 It would be relevant to the investigation where, if anywhere, the map depicts. [[(Do not display if 2.4 was presented) You hand over the instant picture you took with the Pentacon 6 you had on hand at the time.
 A picture of a picture smacks of tautology, but given the time constraints it was the best way to document the evidence.]]

 Sergeant Bayer looks at the picture and squints at it.
 "My, my."
 He coos.
 "What do we have here?
-Our little songbird wants to fly."
+Our little songbird wants to fly.
+A traitor to land and country in the making."
 He hands over the picture to Lieutenant Sessler before continuing.
 "I wish we could make out what this is, I have never been good at recognizing bits and pieces of maps, as much as I hate to admit it.
 I'd rather source our dedicated cartographers, but given the time sensitivity of the operation we will have to improvise."

 Sergeant Bayer motions towards you.
 "So, Agent.
 I hope you remember what you learned in covert cartography at the Academy.
 What does this thing depict, and is it relevant to our investigation?"